emanuel-ruiz/CECS456_Project/README.md

 Hagop Tanashian
 Emanuel Ruiz

-There are three Branches, each named after the creator of the code
+There are three Branches, each containing the Google Colab file of a group member